The new abstracts collector

 Abstracts collector V2

-With the "Abstracts Collector" module, you can create an overview page that displays articles with a headline, a short text and, if necessary, an image, or you can display a short summery of Contact details.
-A link redirects to the detailed article.
-The created link leets to the full articel or Contactpage.
-If you have more question you can contact the onlinen editorial support.
+With the module “Abstracts Collector” you can create an overview page where abstracts are collected.
+Abstracts are articles with a headline, a short text and possibly an image, or summaries of contact details.
+A link in the abstract leads to the detailed article or the contact page.

 Screenshot Imperia short entry